Hay fever treatment specialist Atlanta Allergy and Asthma Consultants offers same day appointments and effective hay fever treatment.

 We offer effective hay fever treatment for both types:

 When your immune system mistakenly identifies a normally harmless substance (called an allergen) as an intruder, you have allergic rhinitis.
-The immune system’s response to an allergen is to release histamine and chemical mediators that can cause symptoms in the nose, eyes, ears, throat, roof of the mouth and on the skin.
+The immune system’s response to an allergen is to release histamine and other chemical mediators that can cause symptoms in the nose, eyes, ears, throat, roof of the mouth and on the skin.

 Seasonal allergic rhinitis, commonly called hay fever, is caused by elevated levels of pollen in the air during certain seasons.
 We provide effective hay fever treatment for seasonal allergies.